 3. Cost Accountant

-A cost accountant is the one who works out the per batch and per unit cost of a particular product that is manufactured in a company, after taking into consideration every single cost incurred, including materials, labour, taxes, overheads, wastage, and so on.
+A cost accountant is the one who works out the per batch and per unit cost of a particular product that is manufactured in a company.

 It is compulsory for students to clear their standard 12 exams before they commence their foundation course.
 Students can also directly join the course on successful completion of their degree course.